Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Hagedorn wavepackets

 \subsection{Hagedorn wavepackets in phase space}

 In order to examine localization operators with a Hagedorn wavepacket window, we need information about the STFT of Hagedorn wavepackets.
-Although we could not find any literature on this, other phase space representations have been considered.
-The cross-Wigner distribution of two Hagedorn wavepackets was treated in \cite{Hagedorn1}, where the following formula was found. \begin{lemma} Let $k,n\in\mathbb{N}_0^d,$ let \(Q,P\) satisfy \eqref{Lagrange}, and let $T$ be the corresponding symplectic matrix.
+Firstly, the cross-Wigner distribution of two Hagedorn wavepackets was treated in \cite{Hagedorn1}, where the following formula was found.
+We have slightly modified the formula to fit with our conventions. \begin{lemma} Let $k,n\in\mathbb{N}_0^d,$ let \(Q,P\) satisfy \eqref{Lagrange}, and let $T$ be the corresponding symplectic matrix.
 The cross-Wigner distribution of \(\phi_n[Q,P]\) and \(\phi_k[Q,P]\), denoted by \(W(n,k)\), is

-where \(\zeta=\zeta(x,\omega)=-iP^Tx+iQ^T\omega=T^{-1} ,\) and \(H_{n_j,k_j}\) is the corresponding complex Hermite polynomial. \end{lemma} \begin{remark} The formula differs slightly from the one in \cite{Hagedorn1}.
-This is because the authors did not use the complex Hermite polynomials, and also used a different convention for the cross-Wigner distribution. \end{remark} This, together with some basic time-frequency analysis gives a formula for the STFT of a Hagedorn wavepacket with a Hagedorn wavepacket window. \begin{prop} Let $k,n\in\mathbb{N}_0^d$, \(Q,P\) and $T$ be as in Lemma \ref{Wigner}.
-If we write $V_{k}n(x,\omega)=V_{\phi_n[Q,P]}\phi_n[Q,P](x,\omega)$, then we have where also \(\zeta\) is as in Lemma \ref{Wigner}. \end{prop} \begin{proof} Invoking Lemma \ref{Wigner}, the known identity and the parity relation of Hagedorn wavepackets, gives the result. \end{proof} As one would expect, the choice \(Q=\mathrm{Id}_d, P=i\mathrm{Id}_d\) gives the known formula for the STFT of a Hermite function.
-Note also that up to the phase factor \(e^{-\pi i \langle x, \omega\rangle}\), \(V_kn(x,\omega)\) is just the STFT of the two Hermite functions $\phi_n$ and $\phi_k$, precomposed with the symplectic matrix \(T^{-1}\):
+where \(\zeta=\zeta(x,\omega)=-iP^Tx+iQ^T\omega=T^{-1} ,\) and \(H_{n_j,k_j}\) is the corresponding complex Hermite polynomial. \end{lemma} This, together with Equation~\eqref{WignerIsSTFT} gives a formula for the STFT of a Hagedorn wavepacket with a Hagedorn wavepacket window. \begin{prop} Let $k,n\in\mathbb{N}_0^d$, \(Q,P\) and $T$ be as in Lemma \ref{Wigner}.
+If we write $V_{k}n(x,\omega)=V_{\phi_k[Q,P]}\phi_n[Q,P](x,\omega)$, then we have where also \(\zeta\) is as in Lemma \ref{Wigner}. \end{prop} \begin{proof} Invoking Lemma \ref{Wigner}, the identity~\eqref{WignerIsSTFT} and the parity relation of Hagedorn wavepackets~\eqref{eq:parity} gives the result. \end{proof} As one would expect, the choice \(Q=\mathrm{Id}_d, P=i\mathrm{Id}_d\) recovers the Laguerre connection.
+Note also that up to the phase factor \(e^{-\pi i \langle x, \omega\rangle}\), \(V_kn(x,\omega)\) is just the STFT of the two Hermite functions $\phi_n$ and $\phi_k$, precomposed with the symplectic matrix \(T^{-1}\): In light of this relation one should think of Hagedorn wavepackets as an explicit realization of the symplectic covariance property of the STFT~\cite{deGossonBook}.